KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

 .. warning::
     The Framework depends on the scale factors provided by CMS.
 These are directly included in the repository via a git submodule.
 Since the scale factors are added from the CERN gitlab, access to the CERN gitlab repository (https://gitlab.cern.ch/cms-nanoAOD/jsonpog-integration), is needed.
 Since the repository is added via SSH, your SSH key must be added to the CERN gitlab instance ( A tutorial on how to do this can be found here: https://docs.gitlab.com/ee/user/ssh.html#add-an-ssh-key-to-your-gitlab-account).
+    For the instructions to work, you also have to add the SSH key to your github.com account.
+The instructions to do this can be found here: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/